r1b4z01d/FPV-Capture-The-Flag/ReadMe.md

   This game is intended to extend the curently available interactive FPV drone games.
 This could possibly be extended to be used as an led gate that changes color as each pilot passes through it.

 ##Game Directions
   Up to four pilots can play at a time.
-As many flags as posible spread out. the objective is to fly as close to each flag as possible until
+As many flags as posible spread out.
+The objective is to fly as close to each flag as possible until the flag changes to the players color.
+My initial (untested) idea was to have no set course and pilots would openly fly what ever path to what ever flag next.
+If a head on collision is to happen each pilot must bail to their right.

 ##Hardware required
 * Arduino Pro Mini 5V 16Mhz
 * RX5805 Module
+* Polu 5V Regulator
 * WS2811B LED Strip

 ##Game Options